Rep. James Bacchus

 Former Representative for Florida’s 15th District

-Each dot in the chart below was a member of the House of Representatives in 1994.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Bacchus is shown as a purple triangle. (analysis methodology)
+Bacchus is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1994 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Bacchus sponsored bills primarily in these issue areas:

-Government Operations and Politics (21%) Armed Forces and National Security (17%) Foreign Trade and International Finance (14%) Education (10%) Transportation and Public Works (10%) Public Lands and Natural Resources (10%) Economics and Public Finance (10%) Commerce (7%)
+Government Operations and Politics (21%) Armed Forces and National Security (17%) Foreign Trade and International Finance (14%) Economics and Public Finance (10%) Education (10%) Transportation and Public Works (10%) Public Lands and Natural Resources (10%) Agriculture and Food (7%)